colyseus/docs/docs/index.md

-Colyseus is a Authoritative Multiplayer Game Server for Node.js.
+Colyseus is a Authoritative Multiplayer Framework for Node.js.
 It allows you to focus on your gameplay instead of bothering about networking.

 The mission of this framework is to be the easiest solution for creating your own multiplayer games in JavaScript.